How to Become an EMT

 WHAT’S THE DIFFERENCE BETWEEN A PARAMEDIC AND AN EMT?

 Both EMTs and Paramedics serve similar purposes.
-Both are first responders, and both provide emergency aid on-the-go.
+Both are first responders, and both provide emergency aid on the go.
 The primary difference between the two is the level of training.
-EMT training is thorough but can be completed in under six months, with opportunities to rise to higher trained levels (such as EMT I, EMT II, and EMT III).
+EMT training is thorough but can be completed in under six months, with opportunities to rise to higher trained levels (such as EMT-Basic, EMT-Intermediate, and EMT-Paramedic).

 HOW MUCH DO EMTs MAKE?

 As for job availability, it’s a great time to be an EMT.
-The BLS projects the number of EMT jobs to rise 15% by 2026, much faster than the national average.
+The BLS projects the number of EMT jobs to rise by 7% by 2031, which is faster than the national average (5%).

 HOW LONG DO YOU TRAIN TO BECOME AN EMERGENCY MEDICAL TECHNICIAN?

 Not long!
-If you’re studying to be an EMT in Arizona, for example, you can complete your courses in just 14 days by attending the Unitek EMT 14-Day Boot Camp.
-The course features hands-on, instructor-led training across 14 consecutive days (as the name suggests).
-The robust curriculum (frequently updated as the medical landscape is constantly changing) combines theory lectures with hands-on medical equipment exercises.
+For example, if you’re studying to be an EMT in Arizona, you can complete your courses in just 14 days by attending the Unitek EMT 14-Day Boot Camp.
+As the name suggests, the course features hands-on, instructor-led training across 14 consecutive days.
+The robust curriculum, frequently updated as the medical landscape constantly changes, combines theory lectures with hands-on medical equipment exercises.

 After you’ve been certified, you’ll still need to keep up with your training and any changes in the field.
 Unitek also offers an EMT refresher course for just that purpose.